sergivb01/service-worker/README.md

 # 👷 Service Worker ⚒🔔
 [![pr_welcome][pr_welcome]][pr_welcome_url] <!-- /pulls -->

-This is a service worker that I use in many of my projects to cache assets and requests as well as get background
+This is a service worker that I use in many of my projects to cache assets and requests as well as get background notifications.

 ## 📦 Installation
 None